 Visiting Dendera Temple While In Egypt

-Due to its location, the Dendera Temple is typically only visited by tourists travelling to or from Luxor.
-It is also quite often included in Egypt tour packages that feature a visit to Luxor.
-Likewise, most Nile cruise holidays will include a visit to this remarkably well preserved attraction.
+Due to its location, the Dendera Temple is typically only visited by tourists traveling to or from Luxor.
+It is also quite often included in Nile cruises from Luxor to Aswan that feature a visit to Luxor.
+Likewise, most Nile cruises from Aswan to Luxor will include a visit to this remarkably well preserved attraction.